thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 **Week #3:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Introduction and System Modification
 <br>
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Introduce the Chipyard library, Rocket core, hardware architecture, and the Makefile system.
-Learn how to Git clone, make, and program the system with the Arty-A7 FPGA.
-Finally, learn how to change some of the configurations in the system and the core processor.
+Learn how to Git clone, make, and program with the Arty-A7 FPGA.
+Finally, learn how to change some of the system configurations.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get familiar with a complex RISC-V folder structure using the Chipyard setup.
 Get used to the Arty-A7 FPGA board.
 Learn about system details and how to change some of the configurations.

 **Week #4:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Boot Sequence and Software
 <br>
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Describe the system's boot sequence with the default software.
 Then, learn to change the default program with your custom codes.
-- *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Learn how a computer system boots from a boot ROM to a hard drive *(such as an SD card)* and, finally, to RAM.
+- *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Learn how a computer system boots from a boot ROM to a hard drive *(SD card)* and, finally, to RAM.
 Learn about making a custom program for that computer system.

 **Week #5:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Making a Custom Hardware
 <br>